rapideditor/rapid-devtools/README.md

 Development
 ===
 When making changes to a clone of this repository, run `npm run quickstart` to compile changes in the dist folder.

+Issues
+===
+If you encounter any issues, please report them on our [issue tracker](https://github.com/cubeydice/rapid-devtools/issues).